zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 A common example of this would be certain popular d ances.
 Everyone starts doing this dance, and then six months later, nobody  is doing it.
 Here in the U.S. there are always dance fads.
 The “Macarena” from the 1990s would be an example of a “dance fad” – where everyone was danci ng it, and then two or three months later, no one was dancing it – or at least h ere in the U.S. So there are “dance fads.”
 There are “clothing fads.”
 There are all sorts of “fads” – things that become popular very quickly, but are only popular f or a short period of time.

 Aaliyah says, “Aren’t you eating a bunch of so-call ed superfoods?”
-Aaliyah is criticizing Xavier for “jumping on the bandwagon” o f a health fad.
+Aaliyah is criticizing Xavier for “jumping on the bandwagon” of a health fad.
 This health fad refers to eating “so-called superfoods.”
 A “superfo od” (superfood) is a food that is supposed to be very good for you, very healthy.
 You  may read in the paper about how blueberries are a “superfood.”
 They are suppose d to do all sorts of wonderful things for you if you eat them.
 Aaliyah c alls them not “superfoods” but “so-called super foods.”

 The phrase “so-called” (called) is used to refer to  something when you don’t really approve of or like that name or term, or you  think it is somehow inappropriate or even wrong.
 “His so-called friend hit him on the head.”
 The term “so-called” is used there because your friend doesn ’t normally hit you on the head, so you would be sort of odd describing that p erson as a real friend.
 So you would say “his so-called friend.”
 Perhaps he though t that person was his friend.
 Aaliyah is referring to these foods as “so-called s uperfoods,” meaning she doesn’t really believe they are superfoods.